babashka/babashka.curl/README.md

 but can also be used with JVM Clojure.
 Check `CHANGES.md` before upgrading as the API may still undergo some changes.
 Contributions welcome.

-## Windows

-If you are seeing `The system cannot find the path specified` when executing a request with `babashka.curl` in Windows, try creating the directory `C:\Temp`.
-The reason for this is that `babashka.curl` parses headers via a temporary file produced by `curl`.
-In GraalVM 19.3.1 on Windows, the temporary directory is hard-coded to `C:\Temp`.
-This will be fixed in a future version of GraalVM.

 ## Usage

 ``` clojure